-Top-down space survival in a shared universe
+Top-down space survival sandbox

 Mine, process, build, and defend.
 Then deal with whoever comes for it.